Mr Mussadak Mirza

 Industrial Disease

-Mussadak brings unparalleled talent to industrial disease litigation, particularly noise induced hearing loss (NIHL).
-He has acted extensively in claims arising from the steel, rail, coal mining and ship-building industries.
-He is proficient in interpreting audiometry, applying the CLB diagnostic guidelines and the LCB quantification guidelines.
-His work frequently involves complex medical issues, including asymmetry, lower-frequency loss, de minimis arguments, limitation and date of knowledge under the Limitation Act and Section 33 discretion.
-Trials regularly involve detailed cross-examination of medical and acoustic experts, where technical command of the subject matter is essential.
+Mussadak brings depth and authority to industrial disease litigation, particularly noise induced hearing loss (NIHL), across the steel, rail, coal mining and ship-building sectors.
+He is highly proficient in the interpretation of audiometry and the application of the CLB diagnostic and the LCB quantification guidelines.
+His practice involves complex medical issues, including asymmetry, lower-frequency loss, de minimis arguments, limitation and date of knowledge under the Limitation Act and the exercise of discretion under section 33.
+Trials regularly involve detailed and technical cross-examination of medical and acoustic experts, where mastery of the underlying science is essential.

 Military Claims

-A significant part of Mussadak’s practice is devoted to military claims, where he is nationally recognised.
-He is regularly instructed in cases brought by injured service personnel from the British Army, Royal Navy, and Royal Air Force against the Ministry of Defence (MOD).
-He has particular expertise in Military Noise Induced Hearing Loss (M-NIHL).
-He is well versed in the Overseas Operations (Service Personnel and Veterans) Act, the scope of “overseas operations”, combat immunity, and evolving causation issues linked to contested diagnostic criteria in M-NIHL litigation.
+A significant part of Mussadak’s practice is devoted to military claims, in which he is nationally recognised.
+He has acted for hundreds of former and serving military personnel from the British Army, Royal Navy, and Royal Air Force against the Ministry of Defence (MOD).
+He has particular expertise in Military Noise Induced Hearing Loss (M-NIHL) and is well versed in the Overseas Operations (Service Personnel and Veterans) Act, the scope of “overseas operations”, combat immunity, and evolving causation issues linked to contested diagnostic criteria in M-NIHL litigation.

 Cost Litigation